alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 The analysis environment contains a number of different storage volumes.
 Some of these storage volumes include write permissions that can then be viewed by administrators.

-Egressed data is held in a holding zone until approved to egressed out of the environment.
+Egressed data is held in a holding zone until approved to be egressed out of the environment.

 ### This means: